Marissa is the writer of "ThePracticalMommy" and owner of Mommy Knows What's Best. She's a former teacher and a stay-at-home mom to four.

 - Dinosaurs and fossils.
 What preschooler is not interested in dinosaurs?
 Talk about how they were different from animals of today, what they looked like, what they ate, how they defended themselves, and how their bones were preserved.

 Here are a few social studies activities for preschoolers:

 - Family Tree.
 Have your preschooler discover more about your family by creating a family tree together.
-A fun activity would be to take pictures of your preschooler with various members of your family and adding the photos to a large family tree poster.
+A fun activity would be to take pictures of your preschooler with various members of your family and add the photos to a large family tree poster.

 - Who's in Your Neighborhood?
 Have your preschooler observe the people in your neighborhood.
 How are they alike?
 How are they different?
 Go beyond just looks.
 Talk about different types of families, different kinds of jobs, etc.

-- Cultures of the world.
+- Cultures of the World.
 What better way to do this than through food?
 Every week, sample a recipe from a different culture or country.
 Discuss traditions other cultures or countries might have when they eat these foods.